-Student Group Fitness Instructors
+Develop Confident Student Group Fitness Instructors

-8-Week Hybrid Instructor Training Program for Campus Recreation
+8-Week Instructor Training for Campus Recreation Programs

 Prepare new student instructors to confidently lead safe, engaging, and effective group fitness classes.

-Designed for Campus RecreationÂ
+Designed for Campus Recreation

 âś” ACE-aligned instructor training